nodedge/nodedge/docs/tutorials.md

 >    * clicking on `File` > `Open` in the Menu bar, or
 >    * clicking on the `Open` button in the Tool bar, or
 >    * using `CTRL+O` shortcut
-> 3. In the file dialog, select the file to open
+> 3. In the file navigator window that opens, select the file to open

 ## Save a model